arbal/awesome-stars/README.md

 ## Java

+- [CalebFenton/simplify](https://github.com/CalebFenton/simplify) - Android virtual machine and deobfuscator
+- [eclipse/openj9](https://github.com/eclipse/openj9) - Eclipse OpenJ9: A Java Virtual Machine for OpenJDK that's optimized for small footprint, fast start-up, and high throughput.
+Builds on Eclipse OMR (https://github.com/eclipse/omr) and combines with the Extensions for OpenJDK for OpenJ9 repo.
+- [bouncestorage/chaos-http-proxy](https://github.com/bouncestorage/chaos-http-proxy) - Introduce failures into HTTP requests via a proxy server
+- [jenkinsci/generic-webhook-trigger-plugin](https://github.com/jenkinsci/generic-webhook-trigger-plugin) - Can receive any HTTP request, extract any values from JSON or XML and trigger a job with those values available as variables.
+Works with GitHub, GitLab, Bitbucket, Jira and many more.
 - [Teradata/kylo](https://github.com/Teradata/kylo) - Kylo is a data lake management software platform and framework for enabling scalable enterprise-class data lakes on big data technologies such as Teradata, Apache Spark and/or  Hadoop.
 Kylo is licensed under Apache 2.0.
 Contributed by Teradata Inc.
 - [apache/nifi](https://github.com/apache/nifi) - Apache NiFi
 - [datacleaner/DataCleaner](https://github.com/datacleaner/DataCleaner) - The premier open source Data Quality solution